ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

    ibmcloud cf create-service dashDB "Flex One" ghstatsDB -c '{"datacenter" : "eu-de:frankfurt", "oracle_compatible":"yes"}'
    ```
    {: pre}
+   Wait for the service to be ready.
+You can use the command `ibmcloud cf service ghstatsdb` to check the progress.

 4. To access the database service from {{site.data.keyword.openwhisk_short}} later on, you need the authorization.
 Thus, you create service credentials and label them **ghstatskey**:
    ```sh